AI ethics

 © Jana Plavec

 Mark Coeckelbergh is a full Professor of Philosophy of Media and Technology at the Department of Philosophy at the University of Vienna.
-His expertise focuses on ethics and technology, in particular robotics and artificial intelligence.
+His expertise focuses on ethics and technology, in particular ethics of artificial intelligence and robotics.

 © Sandra Wachter